 Here are three ways you can protect your privacy while using mobile applications:

-- Research apps to determine if they are safe before downloading them: There are a few ways to do this.
+There are a few ways to do this.
 First, you should always look at who developed the app to make sure they are a legitimate developer.
 This information is readily available in the application’s store listing.
 For most large companies the company should be the developer.
 Another way to check a mobile app’s safety is by looking at reviews.
-This not only includes the app’s reviews in the app store, but on Google as well.
+This not only includes the app’s reviews in the app store but on Google as well.
 You can always do a quick Google search to see if there are any reviews of the app from other sources online.
 A Google search for “(Insert App Name) problems” may be rewarding.

 Our privacy is becoming a topic of conversation for many people who would not have considered it so important in prior times.
 With the development of technology making communication increasingly available, the creep of related privacy issues is coming to the forefront.
 There is perhaps nowhere more evident of this than in our use of mobile devices.
 However, staying knowledgeable and aware will get you far in the protection of your privacy.